1995–96 Sacramento Kings season

 The 1995–96 Sacramento Kings season was the 47th season for the Sacramento Kings in the National Basketball Association, and their eleventh season in Sacramento, California.

+Season summary

+Off-season

-In the 1995 NBA draft, the Kings selected power forward Corliss Williamson from the University of Arkansas with the thirteenth overall pick, and selected point guard Tyus Edney from the University of California, Los Angeles with the 47th overall pick.
+The Kings received the 13th overall pick in the 1995 NBA draft, and selected power forward Corliss Williamson from the University of Arkansas, and also selected point guard Tyus Edney from the University of California, Los Angeles with the 47th overall pick.
 During the off-season, the team acquired Šarūnas Marčiulionis from the Seattle SuperSonics, and acquired Tyrone Corbin from the Atlanta Hawks.